 In order to maintain proper sanitation around construction sites, access to the nearby DGS lavatories should be allowed or provision of temporary toilets should be made.
 Construction worker camps will not be necessary, based on the scale of the works needed.
 If for some unforeseen reason a larger workforce is needed any construction camp should not be located in settlement areas or near sensitive water resources and portable lavatories or at least pit latrines should be provided.

 Wherever water is allowed to accumulate, in temporary drainage facilities, due to improper storm water management, or improper disposal of wastewater generated from the site, it can offer a breeding site for mosquitoes and other insects.
-Vectors such as mosquitoes may be encountered if open water is allowed to accumulate at theWalanaSP site.
+Vectors such as mosquitoes may be encountered if open water is allowed to accumulate at theSanjarpurSP site.
 Temporary and permanentdrainage facilities should therefore be designed to facilitate the rapid removal of surface water from all areas and prevent the accumulation of surface water ponds.

 Potential Environmental Impacts in Operation